salilab/rmf/doc/FileFormat.md

 data (eg coordinates) can have different values for each frame (or no value for a particle frame if they happen not be be applicable then).

-A hierarchical storage format was chose since - most biological molecules have a natural hierarchical structure - it reduces redundancy (eg the residue type is only stored once, as is the residue index) - most software uses a hierarchy of some sort to represent structures at runtime, so less translation is needed - low resolution and multiresolution structures are then more natural as they are just truncations of a full, atomic hierarchy.
+A hierarchical storage format was chosen since
+- most biological molecules have a natural hierarchical structure
+- it reduces redundancy (eg the residue type is only stored once, as is the residue index)
+- most software uses a hierarchy of some sort to represent structures at runtime, so less translation is needed
+- low resolution and multiresolution structures are then more natural as they are just truncations of a full, atomic hierarchy.

+In addition to structural information, the file can also store information about
+- bonds
-In addition to structural information, the file can also store information about - bonds - how different parts of the structure relate to different experimental data - different organization schemes on the structure - arbitrary extra data needed by other programs - associated authorship and publication information
+- how different parts of the structure relate to different experimental data
+- different organization schemes on the structure
+- arbitrary extra data needed by other programs
+- associated authorship and publication information

 # Examples # {#example_files}